Find The Right Room Setup For An Engaging and Successful Conference or Meeting (Guide with Examples)

-Engagement and participation, two big words that every facilitator, event organizer and meeting professional keeps in mind and set as a goal when organizing meetings, training sessions or conferences.
+Engagement and participation are two key words that every facilitator, event organizer and meeting professional sets as a goal when designing meetings, training sessions or conferences.
+Room setup plays a big role in making engagement happen.

-Room arrangement plays a big role in making this goal happen.
-Room setup is the seating arrangement of participants – the placement by which they receive content and interact with one another.
-It is a critical aspect of every event because the atmosphere the physical space creates will impact both the speaker’s effectiveness and the interaction of the audience members.
+Room setup is the seating arrangement of participants: the placement by which they receive content and interact with one another.
+It is a critical aspect of every event because the atmosphere the physical space creates will impact the experience in obvious, and subtle, ways.

-In a way, there’s always an invisible barrier between a speaker and their audience.
-Along with this, there is also a psychological barrier between audience members, especially when they do not know each other well.
+As an event begins, there’s always an invisible barrier between a speaker and their audience.
+In fact, there is also a psychological barrier among participants, especially when they do not know each other well.

 Thoughtful conference setup can minimize these invisible, social barriers to encourage engagement and participation.
 Different arrangements enable variety both in learning and involvement whether the purpose is for meetings, in-person or video conferences, trainings and presentations, or workshops and interactive learning events.